PandoraDay/8K60FPSMediaForYouTube/README.md

 vendor_id: [0][0][0][0]

-ffprobe -hide_banner -i "input.mov"
+ffprobe -hide_banner -i "input"

+Condition 02 - Check Framerate and Audio Sampe Rate There should be 2 results in the output.
+If working with 44100Hz, Audio Sample Rate can be 44100 as well.
+It prompts the Average Framerate of a video, by actually analysing the frames of the video "stream=avg_frame_rate".
+This is different from just reading the Framerate information in the container with "stream=r_frame_rate", which might report 60FPS, but the video might actually have a different framerate value, leading to discrepancies.

+Video Average Framerate

+60/1

+Audio Sample Rate

+48000

+ffprobe -hide_banner -v error -select_streams v:0 -show_entries stream=avg_frame_rate -of default=noprint_wrappers=1:nokey=1 "input" && ffprobe -hide_banner -v error -select_streams a:0 -show_entries stream=sample_rate -of default=noprint_wrappers=1:nokey=1 "input"

-Condition 02 - Check Media Time Stamps
+Condition 03 - Check Media Time Stamps

-There should be 2 results in the output
+There should be 2 results in the output.
+If working with 44100Hz, Audio Time Stamp can be 1/44100 as well.

 Video Time Stamp